Dermatitis and Eczema

 What is Dermatitis and Eczema?

 Dermatitis is a group of inflammatory skin conditions that cause itchiness, redness, and changes in the outer layer of the skin (epidermis).
 It disrupts the skin’s barrier, leading to symptoms like flaking, swelling, and rashes.
-While often used interchangeably with eczema, dermatitis is a broader term encompassing all types of skin inflammation, whereas eczema specifically involves swelling in the epidermis.
+While often used interchangeably with eczema, dermatitis is a broader term encompassing all types of skin inflammation, whereas eczema specifically involves swelling in the top layer of the skin called epidermis.

 Common Symptoms of Dermatitis